 To store and access your passwords, we recommend the app Roboform.
 Its password generator creates random, strong and unique passwords for all of your online accounts.

 Check it out, and take advantage of a limited-time to get 50% off RoboForm password manager.
-Act fast, because the offer ends 9/30/2019.
+Limited time offer.

 4. Be a smart user

 No computer’s security array is complete without powerful anti-malware software.
 The hardest part, however, is knowing exactly which programs are the best for your system.
 And no wonder — there’s a boatload of competition out there vying for download space on your hard drive.

 When looking for anti-malware, the primary factors you should consider are compatibility, features and cost.
 But interestingly enough, you really don’t have to pay for an expensive anti-virus program to get the essential features you need.